benupcroft/covid-19/README.md

 ## Walkthrough description
-The Jupyter files (.ipynb) are a greart walkthrough of how the model works using US data
+The Jupyter files (*.ipynb) are a great walkthrough of how the model works using US data

 Realtime R0.ipynb: in depth description